willkessler/jupyterterminals/README.md

-# Insert Linux Terminals (Shells) into Jupyter Notebooks
+# Add Linux Terminals, Inline, in Jupyter Notebooks

 ### What's This Good For?